GalvanizeOpenSource/math-essentials-for-data-science/docs/_sources/introduction.rst.txt

             **ANSWER**

-	>>> import numpy as np
 	>>> a = np.arange(1,101).reshape(10,10)

     |

-    2. Use the array object to get the rank, number of elements, rows and columns
+    2. Use the array object to get the rank, number of elements, and dimensions

     .. container:: toggle